Azure-Samples/cognitive-services-speech-sdk/samples/java/android/tts-text-stream/README.md

-# Examples to synthesis with input text stream
+# Examples of synthesis with input text stream

 The input text stream API is designed to generate audio from text that is being streamed or generated in chunks.
 A typical scenario is to speak text generated from GPT-like models.
 Compared to non-text stream APIs, the text stream API significantly reduces TTS latency.